Shawn Bird

 Concordia August 29, 2011

-Filed under: Grace Awakening,Mythology — Shawn Bird @ 12:44 am
+Filed under: Grace Awakening,Mythology — Shawn L. Bird @ 12:44 am

 Tags: , , , , ,

 In Greek mythology, the goddess in charge of unity and agreement is Harmonia.
 In the Roman pantheon, it’s Concordia.
 Concordia has some responsibilities that Harmonia doesn’t have.
-She is responsible for marital harmony and connection, as well as the unity of mankind.
+Concordia is responsible for marital harmony and connection, as well as the unity of mankind.
 In Grace Awakening, Concordia was given the surname Iugo.
 Iugo is Latin and reflects this role.
 According to the Google translator iugo encompasses the following verbs:

 join, joint, join together, bind together, band, link, connect, inosculate, interlace, interlock, bridge, couple, rally, compound, amalgamate, clasp, leash, pair, marry, yoke, wed, complect, harness, aggregate, conjoin, pan, agglutinate, commingle, lark, conflate, compact, unite, fun, mate